2021 Guide to B2B Content Marketing

 It could a white paper, webinar, blog post or service page.
 But on a more generic level, it’s all online content of some sort.

-Google calls the online research we do to get educated the Zero Moment of Truth.
+In Google’s thought leadership content marketing materials, they call the online research we do to get educated the Zero Moment of Truth.

 You research products before you buy “…whether you’re buying a big jet engine or a refrigerator,” says Beth Comstock, former GMO of GE.